aveds/DH150-2020S/assignment08/README.md

 ### Introduction:

 This project focuses on a human-centered redesign of the Santa Monica Public Library website.
 Working within a given project theme of "public", I chose to redesign a library website because libraries have been a great resource to many, including myself.
 They provide the community greatly with information, services, and technology, whether it be for recreational or educational purposes.
 Because libraries have such a wide-ranging user group, it is important that their website design is clear and logical.
-This is what I will reflect within my redesign of the Santa Monica Public Library (SMPLE) website, a public library I have frequented while living in Los Angeles.
+This is what I will reflect within my redesign of the Santa Monica Public Library (SMPL) website, a public library I have frequented while living in Los Angeles.

 ### Design statement: